 Good question.
 North Carolina, which claims ownership of the Tar Heel pie, is known as the Tar Heel State.
-Legend has it that the pie was dubbed it’s name due to the fact that North Carolina produces tar and pitch production because of its immense pine forests.
+Legend has it that the name came from North Carolina’s tar and pitch production because of its immense pine forests.
 At one time, it was used with a negative connotation for a lowly tradesperson but, since the Civil War, it’s been recalled as an expression of state pride.
-The rich brownie filling is a subtle nod to the state’s thick and dark namesake resource.
-We’ll take brownie filling over tar and pitch any day.
+The rich brownie filling is reminiscent of the state’s namesake resource.
+Brownie filling makes a better pie, for sure.